Skip to main content

 • difenoconazole plus cyprodinil (Inspire Super): 16.0 to 20.0 fl oz/A; PHI 7d, REI 12h, Group 3 & 9.
 Apply in sufficient volume to achieve thorough coverage.

 • fenamidone (Reason 500 SC): 5.5 fl oz/A; PHI 14d, REI 12h, Group 11.
 Do not rotate with other Group 11 fungicides.
-Labeled for alternaria and downy mildew only.
+Alternaria only.

-• flutriafol (Rhyme fungicide): 5.0 to 7.0 fl oz/A; PHI 0d, REI 12h, Group 3.
-Labeled for black rot and anthracnose.
+• flutriafol (Rhyme): 5.0 to 7.0 fl oz/A; PHI 0d, REI 12h, Group 3.
+Black rot and anthracnose only

 • penthiopyrad (Fontelis): 12.6 to 16.0 fl oz/A; PHI 1d, REI 12h, Group 7.
-Labeled only for black rot and alternaria.
-Should be used for control of black rot where group 7 fungicide resistance is suspected.
-Tank mix with a minimum of 1.5lb activew chlorothalonil/A.
+Black rot and Alternaria only.
+Can be tank-mixed with a minimum of 1.5 lb/A chlorothalonil.

 • polyoxin D zinc salt (OSO 5%SC): 6.5 to 13.0 fl oz/A; PHI 0d, REI 4h, Group 19.